wesley4546/big-data-splitter/README.md

 I can also tackle other problems too!

 ## Requirement
-I only have one request...You have to put the `big-data-splitter.py` in the same directory as your HUGE data file (A sacrafice we have to make).
+I only have one request...You have to put the `big-data-splitter.py` in the same directory as your HUGE data file (A sacrifice we have to make).

 You can literally copy and paste me!